 Florida is set to enact its new PIP laws on January 1, 2013.
 The Florida Legislature has enacted a new PIP Statute which severely limits your right to obtain benefits under your PIP insurance.
-Additionally, it gives insurance companies numerous ways out of not lowering their rates.
-In effect, this is a huge boom for the insurance industry, and a gift from the Florida Legislature and Governor Rick Scott.
-The following are the changes to Florida’s PIP Law that will take place January 1, 2013.
+Additionally, it gives insurance companies numerous ways of not lowering their rates.
+In effect, this is a huge boom for the insurance industry and a gift from the Florida Legislature and Governor Rick Scott.
+The following are the changes to Florida’s PIP Law that will take place on January 1, 2013.
 But first, a quick definition of what PIP or Personal Injury Protection is in the State of Florida.

 NOTE: What I am about ready to outline does not go into effect until January 1, 2013, therefore up until that date, Florida’s current Personal Injury Protection (PIP) Laws do apply.

 - Starting January 1, 2013, the initial treatment must be obtained within fourteen (14) days from the accident.

 - That “initial services” and care must be lawfully provided, supervised, ordered, or prescribed by a licensed physician, D.O.
 (Doctor of Osteopath), Dentist, or Chiropractic Physicians or provided in a hospital or in a facility that owns or is wholly owned by a hospital.

 Follow-up treatment: PIP will only pay for follow-up services if there were an initial treatment within fourteen (14) days and the following occurs:

 - the follow-up services are on the referral from an M.D., D.O., D.C and;